jeffypooo/agent-finder/README.md

 This script was written to help automate part of my girlfriends job.
 Maybe someone else will find it useful too.

+## Python

+You should have Python 3.7.5 or newer installed.

 ## Google Maps API Key
 You must have a valid Google Maps API key.